-Seeing your teacher
+Seeing your Teacher

-If you have any concerns or questions then it is possible to speak to Mr Wrixon, Mr Hull or Mr Field when they are on duty between 8.30am and 8.45am.
+If you have any concerns or questions then it is possible to speak to Ms Locke or Mr Field when they are on duty between 8.30am and 8.45am.
 Teachers are also available before school, but they are often in a rush at this time and may not be able to speak to you for long.
 Similarly, teachers are available after school to deal with minor problems, queries or difficulties.
 However, if you need more time then it is best to arrange an appointment so you will not be interrupted.
-Parents can also contact teachers using each class's dedicated e-mail address.

 Please feel that you can come in and speak to us so that we can deal with any problems at an early stage.